"Poor old Peter. In verse 30, he calls Jesus, the Messiah. Three short verses later, Jesus is calling Peter, 'Satan.'"

 Proper 19, Ordinary Time 24

-Read the passage: The Message or The New Revised Standard Version (NRSV).
+Read the passage at the bottom of this post: Mark 8:27-38, The Message or Mark 8:27-38, The New Revised Standard Version (NRSV).

 For those of us in the Northern Hemisphere, this is an ideal passage for pondering the transition from summer to fall.
-The season of rest and recreation, of planting and tending is giving way to season of harvesting.
-Within each year, and within each lifetime, comes those moments when all that is past becomes the prologue for what is to come.
+The season of rest and recreation, of planting and tending is giving way to the season of harvesting.
+Within each year, and within each lifetime, come those moments when all that is past becomes the prologue for what is to come.
 (To paraphrase Wm.
 Shakespeare, The Tempest, Act 2, Scene 1.)

 The questions that arise in this passage are: